thezettascale/KAEM/README.md

 I'm not a code supremacist - these are all subjective/personal preferences that work for me, but may be different for you in your applications.
 Justfying here, because not sure how people will react.

 I gradually moved from PyTorch, to JAX, then Julia - but Julia is not as widely adopted and sometimes its AutoDiff can be limited.
+Although, Enzyme is usually worth it.